 The AMAUK conference is now into its fourth year and one of the highlights is the two nights of showcases which take place before the awards ceremony featuring the best of americana talent, both homegrown and from around the world.
-At five venues across Hackney, all within walking distance and for the one wristband, plus you get to go back to a nice comfy bed each night.
+At five venues across Hackney, all within walking distance and for the price of one wristband, plus you get to go back to a nice comfy bed each night.
 Over the course of this week we’ll be introducing you to all the showcase acts playing, ten at a time.
 Here’s part one.

 Austin Lucas.
 It’s been over two decades since Austin Lucas packed his bags and left Bloomington, Indiana, the Midwestern town where he was born and spent his formative years.
 He returns to that place, both creatively and physically, with his seventh studio album, ‘Immortal Americans’ which we reviewed recently on AUK.
 Written after a tumultuous period that found Lucas getting sober, supporting his partner through a battle with cancer, and breaking up with his longtime record label, the album is a clear-eyed manifesto for murkier times, rooted in stripped-down songs that find the artist reflecting upon the changes in both his hometown and himself.

 CoCo and the Butterfields.
 Developing an enviable reputation for their exhilarating live shows, CoCo and the Butterfields’ inclusive, acoustic-based sound has ripened to maturity.
 During the ride, they’ve played to enthusiastic audiences all over the UK and Europe, selling out thousand capacity venues, touring the UK’s O2 Academy’s and appearing at music festivals such as Glastonbury, Isle of Wight and Bestival!
 On top of this, the band have played numerous support shows for the likes of Bastille, the Fratellis, Scouting For Girls and Wheatus to name a few.